techquestsdev/crontab-guru/README.md

 ## 🐛 Known Limitations

 - Requires terminal with color support for best experience
-- Clipboard operations require clipboard utilities (xclip on Linux, pbcopy on macOS) and will gracefully fall back with a notification if unavailable
+- Clipboard operations require clipboard utilities (xclip on Linux, pbcopy on MacOS) and will gracefully fall back with a notification if unavailable
 - Advanced cron features (L, W, #) are not fully supported in descriptions

 ## 🤝 Contributing